-In connection with Mr. Currie's retirement on February 22, 2014, following the execution of a mutual release of claims with the Company, Mr. Currie received the following amounts, payable in a lump-sum, pursuant to the terms of Mr. Currie's pre-existing employment agreement and the Transition Agreement with the Company: (i) \$1,216,800, representing 150% of Mr. Currie's base salary in effect on December 31, 2008; (ii) \$3,632,216, representing 150% of the greater of (x) Mr. Currie's target annual bonus for 2014 and (y) the actual annual bonus paid to Mr. Currie's annual bonus (which for this purpose, was based on Mr. Currie's 2013 target annual bonus), based on the number of days then elapsed in 2014.
+In connection with Mr. Currie's retirement on February 22, 2014, following the execution of a mutual release of claims with the Company, Mr. Currie received the following amounts, payable in a lump-sum, pursuant to the terms of Mr. Currie's pre-existing employment agreement and the Transition Agreement with the Company: (i) \$1,216,800, representing 150% of Mr. Currie's base salary in effect on December 31, 2008; (ii) \$3,532,216, representing 150% of the greater of (x) Mr. Currie's target annual bonus for 2014 and (y) the actual annual bonus paid to Mr. Currie in 2013 in respect of 2012 performance; (iii) \$252,958, representing a pro-rata amount of Mr. Currie's annual bonus (which for this purpose, was based on Mr. Currie's 2013 target annual bonus), based on the number of days then elapsed in 2014.
 Subject to Mr. Currie's compliance with the non-competition and other post-termination obligations described above, following the completion of the 18-month period following his retirement, he will be entitled to receive each of the following, payable in a lump-sum: (A) \$405,600, equal to 50% of Mr. Currie's base salary in effect on December 31, 2008; and (B) \$1,210,739, representing 50% of the greater of (1) Mr. Currie's target annual bonus for 2014 and (2) the actual annual bonus paid to Mr. Currie in 2013 in respect of 2012 performance.
 During the 18-month period following Mr. Currie's retirement, he is entitled to receive continuation of his employment benefits.
 These benefits constitute health coverage and other benefits and have an estimated value of \$25,000.
-Furthermore, pursuant to the Transition Agreement, Mr. Currie is also entitled to receive (a) reimbursement for reasonable costs incurred in repatriating to the United States as well as use of the Company's personal tax services for the preparation of his 2014 tax return, which are estimated to have a value of \$25,000 and \$15,000, respectively, and (b) continued participation in the Company's health plan at Mr. Currie's sole expense until the earliest to occur of (X) the date Mr. Currie company's health plan at Mr. Currie's sole expense until the earliest to occur of (X) the date Mr. Currie breaches age 65, or with respect to a covered expendent, the date such covered dependent reaches age 65, (Y) the date Mr. Currie breaches any term of his pre-existing employment agreement or the Transition Agreement.
-Upon Mr. Currie's retirement, each of his outstanding unvested time-vested equity awards fully vested and the service condition any outstanding performance shares for which the performance period had ended was waived.
-In addition, all outstanding performance shares for which the applicable performance period was not yet completed will remain outstanding until the completion of the performance period and will vest based on the actual level of the attainment of the applicable performance period and will vest based on the actual level of the attainment of the applicable performance period was not yet completed as of February 22, 2014, and our per share market value of \$94.96 (the closing price of our common shares on February 21, 2014) was \$9,445,101.
+Furthermore, pursuant to the Transition Agreement, Mr. Currie is also entitled to receive (a) reimbursement for reasonable costs incurred in repatriating to the United States as well as use of the Company's personal ax services for the preparation of his 2014 tax return, which are estimated to have a value of \$25,000 and \$15,000, respectively, and (b) continued participation in the Company's health plan at Mr. Currie's sole expense until the earliest to occur of (X) the date Mr. Currie reaches age 65, or with respect to a covered dependent, the date such covered dependent reaches age 65, (Y) the date Mr. Currie becomes eligible for coverage under another employer's health plan, and (Z) the date Mr. Currie breaches any term of his pre-existing employment agreement or the Transition Agreement.
+Upon Mr. Currie's retirement, each of his outstanding unvested time-vested equity awards fully vested and the service condition on any outstanding performance shares for which the performance period had ended was waived.
+In addition, all outstanding performance shares for which the applicable performance period and will vest based on the actual level of the attainment of the applicable performance period and will vest based on the actual level of the attainment of the applicable performance period was not yet completed as of February 22, 2014, and our per share market value of \$94.96 (the closing price of our common shares on February 21, 2014) was \$9,445,101.